The world-famous Transfagarasan Highway in Romania is said to be one of the most beautiful roads in Europe, possibly in the whole world.

-You don’t have to make reservations – you can just stop at any of them and ask if they have room.
+You don't have to make reservations - you can just stop at any of them and ask if they have room.
 I preferred to book ahead since this was our first time in Romania.
-Also, I prefer to read reviews in Booking.com before reserving our rooms.
+Also, I prefer to read reviews on Booking.com before reserving our rooms.

 We stayed at a lovely place called Pensiunea Ruxi.
 We had two rooms (traveling with our boys) and they cost us a total of $59 for the night.

 Both rooms were lovely, simply furnished and clean, and we had use of a communal kitchen too.